fescoware/PaperKnightWars/TERMS_POLICY.md

 Thank you for playing our games!
 This Privacy Policy describes:
-(i) The ways we collect personal data about you and why we do so
+The ways we collect personal data about you and why we do so
-(ii) How we use your personal data, and the choices you have about your personal data.
+How we use your personal data, and the choices you have about your personal data.

 This Privacy Policy applies to FesCoWare's games.
 We may periodically update this Privacy Policy by posting a new version.
 If we make any material changes, we will notify you by posting a notice in the Service prior to the change becoming effective.